 - Use minimal verbal instructions initially to avoid confusion: ‘clean teeth’

 - Use objects to communicate: show the toothbrush and toothpaste to indicate it is time to clean teeth

 - Use play to engage your child in non-verbal interaction: building blocks, taking turns, copying your child’s actions.

 - Begin to add language to play: ‘red block, blue block’

-- When your child points to something give it a name: child points to a ball, just say ‘ball’ when child begins to label ball, bring in a further descriptor ‘big ball’
+- When your child points to something give it a name: child points to a ball, just say ‘ball’ when child begins to label ball, bring in a further descriptor ‘big ball’ ‘blue ball’

 - Begin to label your child’s emotions: ‘happy face’ when the child is smiling

 Play and daily functions will build your child’s communication experiences regardless of whether they are a verbal or nonverbal child and this will assist them to develop their own communication system that is effective for them.
-If your child has a further diagnosis of a learning difficulty such as an Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) then further explicit teaching of skills may be required to develop routine, use a schedule to assist in keeping their focus on the task.
+If your child has a further diagnosis of a learning difficulty such as an Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) then further explicit teaching of skills may be required to develop routine by use of a schedule to assist in keeping their focus on the task.